OWRC/database-manual/a02_Understanding_ORMGP_Database/02_08_Multi-Borehole_Records/02_08_Multi-Borehole_Records.md

 ## Section 2.8 Multi-Borehole Wells (MOE)

 Since 2003 the MOE has allowed consultants to provide only one well record for a site upon which many boreholes may be drilled.
+These were commonly referred to as *clustered* wells.
 This option was provided so that the geology, which may be similar at different boreholes located at the same site, need only be submitted and entered into the Water Well Information System (WWIS) once.
 For these cases, within the WWIS, each borehole is given a BORE_HOLE_ID (as found in the *tblBore_Hole* table) and they are all linked using a single WELL_ID.
 The *tblBore_Hole* table provides limited information on each borehole including the UTM coordinates, the completion date and whether the borehole is a bedrock or overburden well.

 When transferred to the ORMGP database, each of these boreholes is given a unique LOC_ID and are linked to the original MOE borehole WELL_ID through an